 Let’s say that you are planning to sell a house, but you are convinced that you can get the funds within the year.

 Most of the time, it happens after selling your old home.
 If you pay a 25-year worth of mortgage in just one year.
 There is a high chance that you will be greatly penalised for it.
 On the other hand, if you go for a bridge loan.
 You can pay off the money quickly – and there won’t be any penalties for you.

 A property developer was looking to raise funds to complete conversion of ownership to 3 flats.
 He couldn’t get a loan from the mainstream lenders because he had another loan (with a charge) on the property.

 The tailored solution for the developer was a bridging loan with a second charge that bridged the gap between his first loan to his actual financial needs and assisted him to finish the project.

-A real estate company was looking to buy an office building in an off market deal; they paid a none refundable payment for a month option.
+A real estate company was looking to buy an office building in an off-market deal; they paid a none refundable payment for a month option.

 A property investor needed £570,000 to complete an auction purchase.
 The investor had been served a notice to end and his time frame to complete was less than three weeks.

-The tailored solution for the real estate company was a bridging loan with a second charge.
 The investor got the finance from the lender within nine days after the lender got the valuation report.

 In the past, that kind of money was only available through long-term mortgages.
 But if you only need the money for a short time, then a bridge loan should certainly be the right option for you.
 For more information contact Property Finance Partners